The Skilled Legal Help You Need After A Dog Bite Or Attack

 There have been numerous other exceptions to the one-bite rule in individual cases, such as when dog owners fail to take reasonable precautions to restrain and control their dog.
 Each case is unique, and you won’t know what your legal options are until you speak to an attorney.

 Tell Us Your Story During A Free Consultation

-Based in St. John, Sachs & Hess P.C., serves clients in Lake County and surrounding areas of Indiana.
+Based in Crown Point, Miller Sachs & Hess, PC, serves clients in Lake County and surrounding areas of Indiana.
 If you’d like to learn more about how our compassionate attorneys can help you or someone you love, contact us to schedule a free initial consultation.
 You can reach out online or call 219-227-4259.